 Jay Fiedler - Needs to prove his shoulder is healthy but would be a solid No. 2 option for a team.

 Tommy Maddox - A decent option as a team's No. 2 quarterback.
-He's had visits with the Miami Dolphins, Oakland Raiders, and New Orleans Saints earlier this season.
-Tried out for Tampa Bay Buccaneers recently.
+He's had visits with Miami, Oakland, and New Orleans earlier this year.
+Tried out for Tampa Bay recently.

 Tony Banks - Could fill a role as a No. 2 quarterback.

 Lee Suggs - High upside back but injury prone.
 Could fill a No. 2 role for a team.
-Tried out for the Kansas City Chiefs and Houston Texans recently.
+Tried out for Kansas City and Houston recently.

 Mike Cloud - Good special teams player and could fill a No. 3 role.